pavannagula/User-Centric-RAG-Using-Llamaindex-Multi-Agent-System-and-Qdrant/README.md

 Well, I’ve faced these exact challenges too, which is why I developed a unique solution: **User-Centric RAG** a multi-agentic application built using the LlamaIndex Multi-Agent Concierge System.

 With this Multi-Agentic RAG application, you hold the keys to the entire system.
-It empowers you to effortlessly choose your chunking strategies, preferred embedding models, search types (semantic or hybrid), and reranking models—all through a simple chat interface.
+It empowers you to effortlessly choose your chunking strategies, preferred embedding models, search types (semantic or hybrid), and reranking models all through a simple chat interface.
 It is tailored exactly to your needs.

 **Project Summary:**